Cradoe/pratika/contributing.md

 - Please check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
+- Your commit message should adhere to [commitlink's guidline](https://github.com/conventional-changelog/commitlint/#what-is-commitlint)
 - The body of your commit message should contain a link to the repository.

 ## Code of Conduct